louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Data Processing

 These are the technical steps to processing from MDS to open data using MySQL.
+Note you can adapt this to MS SQL or PostGis with changes to some of the function names.

 ### 1 Obtain secure access to an MDS feed